 Bamboo and its many sustainability benefits

-Did you know?
-Despite its size, bamboo is not a tree, but a grass.
+That despite its size, bamboo is not a tree but actually a grass.

-- Grows in a wide variety of ecological environments
+- Grows in a wide variety of environments and is adaptable and flexible

 - Grows extremely fast